• Skip to primary navigation

 Jasper Brewing Co – photo credit Travel Alberta credit Mike Seehagel

 The Olive Bistro and Lounge serves up an exquisite mix of classic cuisine and innovative dishes.
-They cater to all patrons; head here for a long, decadent meal, a quick glass of wine and a cheese plate, and everything in between.
+The chef and restaurant cater to all patrons; head here for a long, decadent meal, a quick glass of wine and a cheese plate, and everything in between.

 Sugar Four Ways from the Olive Bistro in Jasper